hbctraining/Training-modules/Intermediate_shell/lessons/vim.md

 **Exercise**

-We have covered some basic commands in vim, but practice is key for getting comfortable with the program.
+We have covered some basic commands in `vim`, but practice is key for getting comfortable with the program.
 Let's practice what we just learned in a brief challenge.

 1. Open `spider.txt`, and delete line #2.
 2. Quit without saving.
-3. Open `spider.txt` again, and delete the last line.
+3. Open `spider.txt` again, go to the last line and delete it.
 4. Undo your previous deletion.
 5. Redo your previous deletion.
 6. Save the file and see whether your results match your neighbors.